-Professor Gregory Laughlin is a native of Poplar Bluff, Missouri.
-He has been lthe director of the Lucille Stewart Beeson Law Library at Cumberland School of Law since July 2008.
-Prior to his arrival at Cumberland, he served as associate dean for Information Resources, director of the Law Library, and associate professor of law at the University of Memphis School of Law from 2000 to 2008, and director of the Law Library and assistant professor of law at Ohio Northern University from 1998 through 2000.
+Gregory Laughlin is a native of Poplar Bluff, Missouri.
+He has been the director of the Lucille Stewart Beeson Law Library at Cumberland School of Law since July 2008.
+Prior to his arrival at Cumberland, he served as associate dean for Information Resources, director of the Law Library, and associate professor of law at the University of Memphis School of Law from 2000-08, and director of the Law Library and assistant professor of law at Ohio Northern University from 1998-2000.

-Laughlin earned his B.A. degree, magna cum laude, in Public Administration from Missouri State University (1982), his J.D., cum laude, from the University of Missouri-Columbia (1986), and his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign (1995).
+Laughlin earned his Bachelor of Arts, magna cum laude, in Public Administration from Missouri State University; his Juris Doctor, cum laude, from the University of Missouri-Columbia; and his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign (1995).
 While in law school, he served as managing editor of the Missouri Law Review and was selected to the Order of the Coif.

-Prior to entering the legal academy, Laughlin practiced law in St. Louis, Missouri from 1986 through 1994, where he practiced in the area of commercial litigation for the firm of Popkin & Stern and in general practice for the firm of Thurman Howald, Weber Bowles & Senkel.
+Prior to entering the legal academy, Laughlin practiced law in St. Louis, Missouri, from 1986-94, where he practiced in the area of commercial litigation for the firm of Popkin & Stern and in general practice for the firm of Thurman Howald, Weber Bowles & Senkel.
 Prior to entering law school, Laughlin was editor of a weekly newspaper in his hometown of Poplar Bluff, Missouri.

 Degrees and Certifications